msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

 If some benchmarks have specific output, RT-Bench allows writing that output to a specific log file, called `::log_filep` via the `flogf()` macro.
-This file is automatically opened before the benchmark initialization and closed when the execution is about to finish if the `FEAT_BENCH_LOG_FILE` variable is set to `y` in the Makefile or if `-DFEAT_BMARK_LOG_FILE_SUPPORT=1` is added to the compilation command line.
-Conversely, this feature can be disabled by not passing the flag or setting the make variable to `n`.
+This file is automatically opened whenever `log_filep` is detected as the output file for `flogf()`.
+The log file has the same name of the output file, however it features a `.log` extension.
+Finally, subsequent runs will be recorded in the same file in append mode, with a header to separate them.

 #### Redirect all output to log file

 Independently from the logging level expressed with the `-l` [CLI option](@ref synch-start-cli), it is also possible to redirect all output to the extra log file by specifying `FEAT_DEBUG_FILE=y`.
-The same effect can be achieved compiling with `-DFEAT_DEBUG_FILE=1`

-This option requires `FEAT_BENCH_LOG_FILE=y` and will redirect all the loggin primitives to the log file; to aid debugging if writing to `stdout` / `stderr` is not the desired approach.
+The same effect can be achieved compiling with `-DFEAT_DEBUG_FILE=1`.
+This feature is intended to aid debugging if writing to `stdout` / `stderr` is not the desired approach.

 ### JSON configuration files support {#json_support}